 Although Gaylord Perry (who won his 300th game against the Yankees at the Kingdome in 1982), Goose Gossage, Rickey Henderson, manager Dick Williams and executive Pat Gillick have all been elected to the Baseball Hall of Fame, none have gotten in due to anything they did while employed by the Mariners' organization.
 Niehaus has been awarded the Ford Frick Award, considered the broadcasters' equivalent to Hall of Fame induction.
 Martinez is eligible for the Hall, but is not yet in.

-Griffey also just became the 1st Mariner to have his number retired, 24.
+Griffey was also the 1st Mariner to have his number retired, 24.
 They have also retired Number 42 for Jackie Robinson.
 When they signed Robinson Cano in the 2013-14 off-season, they gave him 22, which he had worn for the Yankees until Roger Clemens' return, rather than the 24 he had been wearing for the Yankees.

 The M's also have not issued Number 00 since Jeffrey Leonard left the club, as the number is worn by their mascot, the Mariner Moose.
 Previously, the Moose wore the year as his number, i.e. he wore 95 in the club's most iconic season.